|

 however, because old, oxidized soap can damage your

 plants.
-A simple test is available to protect plants
+A simple DIY test is available to protect plants

 from this damage.